 We intend to continue to pay quarterly distributions to our stockholders.
+Our distributions may include returns of paid-in capital, as well as declared dividends from earnings and profits.
 Our quarterly distributions, if any, are determined by our board of directors.
 We have elected to be taxed as a RIC under Subchapter M of the Code.
-As long as we qualify as a RIC, we will not be taxed on our investment company taxable income or net capital gain, to the extent that such income or gain is distributed, or deemed to be distributed, to stockholders on a timely basis.
+As long as we qualify for tax treatment as a RIC, we will not be taxed on our investment company taxable income or net capital gain, to the extent that such income or gain is distributed, or deemed to be distributed, to stockholders on a timely basis.

-There were no deemed distributions during the years 2014, 2015 or 2016.
+There were no deemed distributions during the years 2018, 2017 or 2016.